 The Sport Management Mentoring Program was established to expose students throughout New York City to career options associated with professional sports.
-On a monthly basis, the New York Yankees work in conjunction with schools and community-based organizations that identify local youth to participate in a mentoring seminar at Yankee Stadium.
-At these meetings, a panel of Yankees front office personnel lead interactive discussions and share insightful information about their educational background, career paths, position and day-to-day responsibilities.
+Throughout the year, the Yankees work with schools and community-based organizations that identify local youth to participate in mentoring seminars at Yankee Stadium.
+During these sessions, Yankees front office personnel lead interactive discussions and share insightful information about their educational background, career paths and day-to-day responsibilities.
 They also provide an overview of what takes place off the field and away from public view, engaging students with supporting materials.
-In addition, students are treated to a working lunch and a private, behind-the-scenes tour of Yankee Stadium, where they can apply theory learned during the discussions.
-At the conclusion of the seminar, students have a better understanding of the business side of a sports franchise and potential career opportunities that exist.
+In addition, students are treated to a working lunch and a private, behind-the-scenes tour of Yankee Stadium.
+At the seminar's end, students have a better understanding of the business side of a sports franchise and potential career opportunities.